stub42/layer-apt/README.md

 * `install_queued()`

   Installs deb packages queued for installation.
-Removes the `apt.queued_installs` state.
-Sets the `apt.installed.{packagename}` state for each installed package.
-On failure, sets the unit's workload state to 'blocked' and the failed package installs remain queued.
+On success, removes the `apt.queued_installs` state, sets the `apt.installed.{packagename}` state for each installed package, and returns True.
+On failure, sets the unit workload status to blocked and returns False.
+  The package installs remain queued.

 ## Support